NSLS2/recap/README.md

              .close_child()
 ```

 The following table shows the available data types that can be assigned to properties.
-Metadata is an optional dictionary that can be provided for additional data validation
+Metadata is an optional dictionary that can be provided for additional data validation.

 #### AttributeValue types and metadata